 But without professional help, your efforts to save some money now might do more harm than good.
-Over time, you’ll be at a disadvantage in the increasingly competitive world of ecommerce.
+Over time, you’ll be at a disadvantage in the increasingly competitive world of e-commerce.

 Why Is Professional Website Design Needed?

-Some often overlooked website design requirements are:
+Some often-overlooked website design needs are:

--It must be adaptable and “future proof” for upcoming new devices and new ways to browse the internet.
+– a winning design concept must be adaptable and “future proof” for upcoming new devices and new ways to browse the internet.